trustoverip/ctwg-terminology-governance-guide/spec/52_manual_defsrefs.md

 :::

 3. We have functionality that detects dangling `refs` and `defs`.
 In other words, code that checks to see that:
- a. any ref tag defined in the spec has a corresponding def tag for the glossary entry and
+ a. any ref tag defined in the spec has a corresponding def tag for the glossary entry, and
  b. every def tag defining a glossary entry has at least one ref tag pointing to it.

 Supported consistency pre-cautions and reporting: